Tauriel790/Python_movie_project/README.md

 ## Streamlit Application

-As said before, the project includes an interactive Streamlit dashboard that provides:
+The project includes an interactive Streamlit dashboard that provides:

 - Visual exploration of all analytical dimensions
 - Filters by genre, decade, budget category and release season